binkley/kunits/README.md

-This library depends on [`kotlin-rational`](https://github.com/binkley/kotlin-rational) for representing finite big rationals.
+This library depends on [`kotlin-rational`](https://github.com/binkley/kotlin-rational) for representing big rationals.

 Presently there is no published dependency for `kotlin-rational`.
-To build KUnits, install locally from the `finite-rational-1.0.0` tag.
+To build KUnits, install locally from the `kotlin-rational-1.0.0` tag.

 ### Platform